andreasabilio/estupendo/README.md

 # estupendo
-Async lazy npm module loader for the browser
+Lazy async npm module loader for the browser

 WIP